maxlaza411/pyghidra-mcp/README.md

 By default, the server listens on [127.0.0.1:8000/mcp](https://127.0.0.1/mcp) for client connections.
 To change any of this, set [FASTMCP_*](https://github.com/modelcontextprotocol/python-sdk/blob/main/src/mcp/server/fastmcp/server.py#L78) environment variables. _The server must be running for clients to connect to it._

+Use `GET http://127.0.0.1:8000/health` to retrieve a JSON readiness report (project name, loaded binaries, and analysis status).
+The endpoint returns `200` when the project is ready and `503` if initialization fails.

 #### Python

 ```bash